threefoldtech/info_grid/src/concepts/tfgrid_by_design.md

 ## DIY Workloads

-Out-of-the-box weblets are available on the [TF Dashboard](../dashboard/solutions/ready_community_readme.md) and [Terraform](../terraform/terraform_readme.md), where anyone can [buy TFTs](../threefold_token/buy_sell_tft/buy_sell_tft.md) and deploy on the decentralized and open-source grid.
+Out-of-the-box applications are available on the [TF Dashboard](../dashboard/solutions/solutions.md) and [Terraform](../terraform/terraform_readme.md), where anyone can [buy TFTs](../threefold_token/buy_sell_tft/buy_sell_tft.md) and deploy on the decentralized and open-source grid.
 The reliability of those deployments depend on the capacity and resources of each DIY system administrator.

 In essence, when you deploy on the decentralized and open-source TFGrid, you act as a centralized entity building the solution architecture.
 You must design the solution in a way that it can be reliable with high-availability and resilience levels that suit the needs of your project.